-The Fund's fiscal year begins on January 1 and ends on December 31 of each year, with the exception of the first period, that commences on the date of listing and ends on December 31, 2023.
-According, No comparative Financial information is presented in these financial statements.
+The Fund's fiscal year begins on January 1 and ends on December 31 of each year, with the exception of the first period, that commenced on the date of listing and ended on December 31, 2023.

 The Fund's investment objective is to invest in structurally developed properties capable of generating periodic and rental income, and to distribute a specified percentage of no less than 90% of the Fund's net annual profits in cash to unitholders during the Fund's term.
 The aforementioned profits are distributed, with the exception of capital gains resulting from the sale of real estate assets, which are reinvested in additional assets to serve the interests of the unit owners.
 If they are not reinvested within six months from the date of sale, they are distributed to the unitholders.